rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 ![Update Styles](My%20Project/media/update_model_styles_from_template.png)

+Using the checkboxes provided, you can update all styles, or select which ones to update individually.

 Styles present in the template, but not in the file, are added.
-Styles present in the file, but not in the template, can optionally be removed if possible.
-It is not possible to remove them if Solid Edge thinks they are in use (even if they aren't).
+Styles present in the file, but not in the template, can optionally be removed, if possible.
+Set the option `Remove styles not in template` as needed.
+It is not possible to remove a style if Solid Edge thinks it is in use (even if it isn't).

 Styles are updated/added as described, but no mapping takes place.
 For example, if the template has a dimension style ANSI(in), and the file instead uses ANSI(inch), the dimensions will not be updated.
 A workaround is to create the target style in the template and modify it in that file as needed.